yoctoyotta1024/CLEO/_sources/index.rst.txt

 The name, CLEO, is a reference to
 `Cleopatra <https://www.britannica.com/biography/Cleopatra-queen-of-Egypt>`_.
-It is also an acronym, something like CLEO = Clouds in a Lagrangian Exascale mOdel.
+It is also an acronym, something like CLEO = Clouds made Lagrangian, Exascale, and Open-source.

 Time to get involved!
 Start by :doc:`installing CLEO<usage/installation>` and exploring some :doc:`examples<usage/examples>`.
 Or jump straight in with the :doc:`quickstart<usage/quickstart>`.